LangLangBart/gh-find-code/readme.md

 GHFC_HISTORY_LIMIT="1000" gh find-code
 ```

-### pcregrep
+### Pattern Matching
-- If the API returns patterns with newline characters, `pcregrep` will be used to find line numbers
+- In rare cases, when the API returns patterns with newline characters, `pcre2grep`, `pcregrep`, or
-  if installed; otherwise, `grep` will be used by default, which may not match patterns containing
+  `rg` will be used to find line numbers if any of them is installed.
+Otherwise, `grep` will be used
-  newlines.
+  by default, which will not match patterns containing newlines.

 ---